Find out which French visa or permit you need to visit, live, work or study in France.

 - a temporary worker (with a contract between three months and one year).

 - the spouse of foreign national legally living in France and wish to be reunited.

-- coming to France as a visitor (not working) and have sufficient funds to live off during your stay.
+- coming to France as a visitor (not working) and have accomodation, travel insurance and sufficient funds to live off during your stay.

 If you intend to work while you’re in France, you will have to have an approved contract with an employer before you can be granted a visa/permit (see below, in working in France).

-Within two months of your visa/temporary residence permit expiry date, if you want to stay on longer in France, you have to go to the local préfecture and apply for a renewable residence permit.
+Within two months of your visa/temporary residence permit expiry date, if you want to stay on longer in France, you have to go to the local préfecture (French local authority/administrative offices representing the government at a local level) and apply for a renewable residence permit.
 You may have to provide details of your family situation, financial resources, health insurance, proof of your address in France and an employment contract.